 Michael is a lifelong fan of theatre and movies, finding appreciation not only for the finished product but also great fascination in the process.
 He has enjoyed numerous plays and musical events here on the Central Coast as well as in San Francisco, London and New York.
 He is a passionate and engaged community member, volunteering and working with other local non-profit organizations.
 Michael is an Account Executive at KSBY and has been in media sales and marketing for most of his career.
 He lives in Morro Bay.

 Ken R. Craig owns and operates Craig Financial Group, Inc. in San Luis Obispo and is an Accredited Wealth Management Advisor® and a registered representative offering securities and advisory services through Independent Financial Group, LLC, a registered broker-dealer and investment advisor.
 Ken’s background includes investor relations and communications in the high-tech industry, and he was a Legislative Assistant for Congressman Sonny Bono (R-CA) in the U.S. House of Representatives where he served as the staff lead on the Banking, Finance, Defense, Military, Budget, and Tax committees.
-In his spare time, Ken combines his passion for outdoor recreation with his drive to contribute to philanthropic organizations by volunteering for groups like Operation Surf participating in surf excursions for disabled Veterans and Partners in Equestrian Therapy, a unique riding program for kids and adults with special needs.
-In addition, Ken began serving on the Board of Directors of RISE San Luis Obispo and the San Luis Obispo Repertory Theatre in 2017.
+In his spare time, Ken combines his passion for outdoor recreation with his drive to contribute to philanthropic organizations by volunteering for groups like Operation Surf, participating in surf excursions for disabled Veterans, and Partners in Equestrian Therapy, a unique riding program for kids and adults with special needs.
+In addition, Ken began serving on the Boards of Directors for RISE San Luis Obispo and the San Luis Obispo Repertory Theatre in 2017.